 CMAC is committed to achieving and promoting equality, diversity and inclusion (EDI) in its research, teaching and working environments, and to ensuring these environments support positive relations between people.
-This document outlines our policy, our culture of respect and our plans to maintain and grow our approach to EDI.
+This document outlines our policy, ensuring our culture embraces and engages with ED&I through every aspect of our workforce.
 This policy is complementary to guidelines set across the breadth of individual university departments that host CMAC staff and students.

 1.1 CMAC values its staff and students and is committed to encouraging everyone to realise their full potential.

 1.2 CMAC is committed to providing equality of opportunity for all, irrespective of their protected characteristics:

 1.3 CMAC does not tolerate, and will work, to prevent and eliminate discrimination as defined under the Equality Act 2010 and to ensure that CMAC students, staff and visitors are treated fairly.
 This policy enables staff, students and other relevant partners to understand their rights and responsibilities in relation